-Accounts receivable in the amount of \$252,903 are shown in the accompanying financial statements net \$6,311 of allowance for doubtful accounts.
+Accounts receivable in the amount of \$271,499 are shown in the accompanying financial statements net \$6,311 of allowance for doubtful accounts.

-During the year ended June 30, 2010, certain pledges were deemed to be uncollectible with a net present value of \$66,500, which includes an adjustment for pledges due in future years of \$0.
+Certain pledges were deemed to be uncollectible with a net present value of \$66,500, which includes an adjustment for pledges due in future years of \$0.
 The gross pledges deemed uncollectible were \$66,500.
 Uncollectible pledges relating to payments currently due are charged against unrestricted net assets.
 However, uncollectible pledges relating to payments due in the future are charged as a temporarily restricted bad debt loss since the time restriction has not yet expired.